johnmicahreid/carbon-compare/README.md

 # Carbon Comparison

 This is a toy project to learn Flask and explore web development.
+Technologies used:
+- Flask (backend)
+- Bootstrap (frontend)
+- SQLite (database)

 The idea is to provide a multi-way carbon calculator, a bit like an exchange rate calculator for carbon emissions.